Apoxy

 ParameterTypeRequiredDescription

 prqlstringYesPRQL query string.
-The table source is implicit — start with filter, select, derive, group, sort, or take.
+The table source is optional — omit it and start with filter, select, derive, group, sort, or take, or write from otel_logs explicitly.

 start_timestringNoStart of time range (RFC 3339).
 Defaults to 24 hours ago.